 Designed to foster advances in adaption planning for rising sea levels and climate change mitigation, students contributing to the database take part in a worldwide research effort, adding to the knowledge base of millions.
 Articles come from not only Florida Tech researchers, but from respected research institutes and organizations such as:

-Gulf & Caribbean Fisheries Institute
+- Gulf and Caribbean Fisheries Institute

-National Oceanic and Atmospheric Administration (NOAA)
+- National Oceanic and Atmospheric Administration (NOAA)

-Sea Turtle Conservancy
+- Sea Turtle Conservancy

-The Mote Marine Laboratory
+- The Mote Marine Laboratory

-U.S. Fish and Wildlife Service
+- US Fish and Wildlife Service

 Many of the problems in science and technology are too complex for the fragmented single-discipline approach.
 Societal problems and solutions require the contributions of scientists from a number of different fields, each bringing their expertise to solve a larger, systems-level problem.
-Research institutions, universities and corporations need experts who are focused on this multidisciplinary approach.
+Research institutions, universities, and corporations need experts who are focused on this multidisciplinary approach.

 In areas of business, administrative services managers could experience 12% employment growth and human resources managers 13% through 2020.
 Environmental health and safety engineers are projected to grow 11% with medical scientists experiencing 13% growth.
 Careers in biochemistry or biophysics show a 31% growth projection.
-For the many options available to an interdisciplinary degree graduate check The Occupational Outlook Handbook for additional information on careers in interdisciplinary science.
+For the many options available to an interdisciplinary degree graduate check the Occupational Outlook Handbook for additional information on careers in interdisciplinary science.

 Although not an exhaustive list, careers in interdisciplinary science can include one (or more) of the following:

-Biochemist and Biophysicist
+- Biochemist and biophysicist